 By 1987 it seemed time to give the team a name (Erratics scorebooks up to then list us as simply Jim Thomson's XI).
 At the time, I had just finished a book called "With Mystics and Magicians in Tibet" by Dame Alexandra David-Neel.
 It is a strange and wonderful book, and I recommend it to you all.
-In fact, I found a web site where a Swedish man called Johnny Feelgood has typed in (almost) the whole book for you to read or download.
-Click here for a link to that site.
-Click here for a link to a site all about Dame Alexandra David-Neel.

 The name seemed strangely appropriate, and we became the Mystics and Magicians.
 Yellow and orange became the club's colours; although it is a bit of a conceptual leap from the traditional robes of a Tibetan monk to Mystic caps, flags and T-shirts.